 In addition to grasslands, the prairies contain a wide diversity of wetland habitats.
 Characteristic species of the prairies and parklands include bison, pronghorn antelope, burrowing owl, swift fox and black-tailed prairie dog.

 The prairie region has been heavily impacted by habitat loss.
 More than 70 per cent of the prairie grasslands have been converted to cropland.
 In Manitoba, only one per cent of the original tall grass prairie remains.

 Losses of native prairie grasslands are continuing due to rising commodity prices and new varieties of cultivated crops.
-A recent study found this continued decline to be significant.
+One study found this continued decline to be significant.
 Between 2009 and 2015, the annual rate of grassland conversion in North America’s Great Plains was two per cent, with some of the highest conversion rates in Canada.
-Invasive species and increasing energy development is also a threat.
+Increasing energy development is also a threat.

 Climate change may reduce the amount of land that can be cultivated in the southern prairies due to drought, but increasing growing days may expand agricultural land further north.
 Invasive species are impacting many of the remaining grassland remnants.

-The loss of prairie grasslands has result in the rapid decline of many species, including songbirds.
+The loss of prairie grasslands has resulted in the rapid decline of many species, including various songbirds.
 Birds such as Sprague’s pipit, mountain plover and greater sage-grouse have lost more than 80 per cent of their populations since the mid-1960s.